medhir/blog/README.md

 make init-db
 ```

+You will be prompted to enter a password for the `postgres` user, to which you should enter `docker`.

 The local database can be accessed using the following command:
 ```shell script
 psql -h localhost -U postgres -d postgres